MrColt-CSI/Instabot-DhW/README.md

 | unfollow_selebgram  | bool | Unfollow Condition: Unfollow (celebrity) accounts with too many followers and not enough following | False |
 | unfollow_everyone  | bool | Unfollow Condition: Will unfollow everyone in unfollow queue (wildcard condition) | False |

-## Contributing
-Please feel free to contribute and submit PR requests.
-All help is appreciated.
-Look for issues with the label [needs help](https://github.com/instabot-py/instabot.py/labels/needs%20help).

 ## Instabot with yaml config
 By default, instabot looks for the configuration file (instabot.config.yml)